j4nr0th/mfv2d/docs/modules/kform.rst

 .. autoclass:: UnknownFormOrder
     :no-inherited-members:

+For a system, these :class:`UnknownFormOrder` can be stored in :class:`UnknownOrderings`.
+This is just a glorified :class:`tuple`.

+.. autoclass:: UnknownOrderings
+    :no-inherited-members:

 To denote variables that should be solved for, :class:`KFormUnknown` are used.
 They also can be used for non-linear interior products